Author: Arina Golosovskaya

-Google’s Expeditions (Free) -Initially this app was used solely in some US schools.
-However, now everybody can download it for free from the Google Play Store.
-Children get to see many interesting places on Earth: Continents—e.g., North and South America, Africa, Australia—cities and landmarks—e.g., London, Buckingham Palace, Paris, Louvre Museum, New York, Statue of Liberty, Athens, Parthenon—perhaps even the Seven Wonders of the World.
+Initially this app was solely used to provide Virtual Reality for kids in some US schools.
+Now everybody can download it for free from the Google Play Store.
+Children get to see many interesting places on Earth: Continents—e.g., North and South America, Africa, Australia; cities and landmarks—e.g., London, Buckingham Palace, Paris, Louvre Museum, New York, Statue of Liberty, Athens, Parthenon—perhaps even the Seven Wonders of the World.

 1 Jurassic VR

 Made by Rabbit Mountain, a studio specializing in VR games.
 This app lets users wander amongst dinosaurs–and kids can approach them without fear.

 It looks and feels like going on a Safari in a relict evergreen forest.
 Children can climb aboard a vehicle and observe different dinosaurs “in situ”, from large creatures, such as T-Rex, down to much smaller species.

 The app works well on Google Cardboards.
 This means no expensive equipment needed to launch the app.